michaelxedelstein/AIMEA/README.md

 AZURE_OPENAI_API_VERSION=2024-02-15-preview
 ```

-2. Install dependencies (into your Python environment):
+2. Install dependencies (into your Python virtual environment):

    On macOS you may first need to install PortAudio so that PyAudio can compile: